boobo94/boobo94.github.io/_posts/2018-08-08-make-a-bootable-usb.md

 I know why you are here.
 Few days ago, I encountered some troubles trying to make a bootable usb drive with Windows 10.
 So I decided to make this post to let you drink a coffee instead of searching for help.

-For me worked very well two apps and I liked them very much, because are intuitive and easy to use.
+For me, two apps, worked very well and I like them very much, because are intuitive and easy to use.
 Both of them are compatible with Windows, Linux and MacOS.

 ## Etcher